Skip to main content

 Rule

-A Reviewpad rule specifies a boolean condition on a pull request.
+A Reviewpad rule specifies a boolean condition on a pull request or issue.

 The structure of a rule is as follows: